 We love to make healthy smoothies around my house and are always in the kitchen blending up new recipes.
 My son loves to experiment with making his own smoothies and sometimes they turn out completely amazing…especially this pineapple smoothie recipe!

 - Frozen fruit.
-As mentioned above, using frozen fruit instead of fresh gives this smoothie the perfect creamy consistency.
+Using frozen fruit instead of fresh gives this pineapple smoothie the perfect creamy consistency.
 Trust me, it makes a big difference!

 - Blend the coconut milk.
 Canned coconut milk tends to separate into cream on top and liquid on the bottom.
 So you’ll want to blend the two together until there are no lumps and the mixture is smooth.